medvedevgroup/SibeliaZ/README.md

 Locally-collinear block size
 ----------------------------
-SibelaZ only output blocks longer than a specified threshold, which is set by
+SibelaZ only outputs blocks longer than a specified threshold, which is set by

 	-m <integer>